(updated 12-29-2019 for 2019 and 2020)

-Take a look at your asset allocation and figure out whether you need to rebalance your investments.
-I recently posted an article explaining what’s in my asset allocation and how I rebalance my portfolio.
-If you are too lazy to read those valuable articles I wrote just for you, then at least consider spending 10 minutes to sign up for Personal Capital and it will do 90% of the work for you (review of Personal Capital).
+A helpful tool is Personal Capital.
+It will do 90% of the asset class tabulation work for you (review of Personal Capital).
 As far as timing of rebalancing, you can choose to buy and sell investments before year end if you want any gains or losses to fall in the current tax year, or wait until January to push tax implications into next year.
 Be strategic!

 5. “Tax loss harvest” your investment account for a $3,000 tax write off.

 If you aren’t currently tax loss harvesting your investments each year, you should start right now.
 You can generate a $3,000 deduction every year that will save you $500-$1,000 in taxes each year (depending on your tax bracket and your state income tax situation).

 What is “tax loss harvesting“?
 The quick and dirty explanation: sell investments that have lost money during the year to generate a loss.
 This loss is what you deduct on your taxes.
 You can deduct up to $3,000 per year.
 If you generate more than $3,000 in losses, you can carry over those losses to future years forever (until you use up those losses).